NoLongerNesquik/Java-Assignment-010/README.md

 ## Part 2 - Public VS Static
 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.

+Public methods are methods that can be accessed inside and outside the scope of your class but must be accessed by the creating of an object.
+On the other hand, static methods can be accessed with the creation of an object, but they cannot change any values and typically act more like mathematical function working in a strict input, output relation.

 ## Part 3 - Dogs
 * View the image below, and from the image, construct a Java file **Dog** that mirrors the diagrammed class and the 3 dog objects.